The $318 Billion Market Amazon Could Easily Control

 The trend is your friend

-Data from Google Trends.
+Data from Google Trends

 Google Trends shows a huge continued growth in results for Amazon auto parts.
 The most compelling element I found when researching this subject is that most people are not fully aware that Amazon has a huge auto aftermarket range.
 This could change with a mild bit of promotion on Amazon's part.

 Clearly targeted promotion highlighting the benefits of using Amazon and Prime for auto parts for both the individual and the professional could bring on board potential customers for life.
-Auto aftermarket companies are still mostly brick-and-mortar, with a very rough online store presence.
+Auto aftermarket companies are still mostly brick and mortar, with a very rough online store presence.

 Demand is growing for auto parts

-Stable sales from the auto parts industry have been persistent, even since pre-recession days.
+Stable sales from the auto parts industry have been persistent even since pre-recession days.
 Notably few data points have appeared to suggest that the auto aftermarket business has still more room to grow.

 As cars become more complex, more parts are required.
-Cars are much more complicated now than they were in the 90s, not only that but we drive a lot more.
+Cars are much more complicated now than they were in the '90s; not only that but also we drive a lot more.
 Adding more miles to vehicles adds more wear, naturally.

-If Amazon were to take just 20% of the top U.S. companies auto aftermarket sales, that would be an extra $10.5 billion in revenue, a 7% boost in total sales for Amazon.
+If Amazon were to take just 20% of the top U.S. companies auto aftermarket sales, that would be an extra $10.5 billion in revenue, a 7% boost in total sales for the company.

 Is Carl Icahn looking to push auto aftermarket sales through Amazon?

-“The days of the automobile distributors ... are going to come to an end of getting 27 times earnings for an AutoZone or an O'Reilly because you have a couple things happening ... a lot of things they sell are imported and two, you have Amazon coming. - Carl Icahn “
+"The days of the automobile distributors ... are going to come to an end of getting 27 times earnings for an AutoZone (NYSE:AZO) or an O'Reilly because you have a couple things happening ... a lot of things they sell are imported and two, you have Amazon coming." - Carl Icahn

 It has been recently noted that Carl Icahn has been beefing up his portfolio with numerous auto aftermarket companies, suggests the New York Post.